-Bp Harmony
+BP Harmony

 Myths and Facts about Bipolar Disorder

-Myths about Bipolar Disorder
+Common Myths About Bipolar Disorder

-1. Bipolar disorder is just mood swings:
+1. Bipolar Disorder is just Mood Swings:

-2. It’s just extreme moodiness:
+2. It’s just Extreme Moodiness:

-5. It’s just a phase:
+5. It’s Just a Phase:

 Facts about Bipolar Disorder